aws-solutions/automated-security-response-on-aws/README.md

 Building from GitHub source will allow you to modify the solution, such as adding custom actions or upgrading to a new release.
 The process consists of downloading the source from GitHub, creating buckets to be used for deployment, building the solution, and uploading the artifacts needed for deployment.

 Clone or download the repository to a local directory on your linux client.
-Note: if you intend to modify Ops Automator you may wish to create your own fork of the GitHub repo and work from that.
+Note: if you intend to modify the solution you may wish to create your own fork of the GitHub repo and work from that.
 This allows you to check in any changes you make to your private copy of the solution.

 **Git Clone example:**